yugabyte/yugabyte-db/docs/content/latest/develop/learn/ttl-data-expiration-ycql.md

 ---
-title: 9.
-TTL for data expiration
+title: TTL for data expiration in YCQL
+headerTitle: TTL for data expiration
 linkTitle: 9.
 TTL for data expiration
-headerTitle: TTL for data expiration
-description: TTL for data expiration
+description: Learn how to use TTL for data expiration in YCQL.
 menu:
   latest:
     identifier: ttl-data-expiration-ycql